 African All Stars Transfer News & Rumours: Roma ready to part with Diawara

+African All Stars Transfer News & Rumours: Roma ready to part with Diawaram

 Rennes reject West Ham’s bid for Aguerd